 This page contains resources for Law School Teaching Staff.
 The development of the page is ongoing, if there is anything that you would like to see on the page or you think would be useful – please let us know.

-You can find help and guidance on topics you might want or need to know about during your studies and especially during the current challenges on this Moodle page.
+You can find help and guidance on topics you might want or need to know about during your studies on this Moodle page.
 The development of the page is ongoing, if there is anything that you would like to see on the page or you think would be useful – please let me know.

 By the end of the first year, a student should: